 Cuxhavener Str.
 42/44

-Collection and storage of personal data and the nature and purpose of its use
+Collection and storage of personal data and the nature and purpose of their use

-When you visit our website at www.ds-bremen.de, the browser used on your device automatically sends information to the server that holds our website.
-This information is temporarily stored in a log file.
-The following information is collected without any action on your part and stored until it is automatically deleted:
+When you visit our website www.ds-bremen.de, information is automatically sent to our website server by the browser used on your end device.
+This information is temporarily stored in a so-called log file.
+The following information is collected without your intervention and stored until automatic deletion:

 - IP address of the requesting computer,